mtcodez/GCI-Exercise/README.md

-### Mante Luo <mante.luo@gmail.com> github.com/mtcodez
+### Mante Luo <mante.luo@gmail.com> github.com/mtcodez Thanks
 ## Spring Boot + Jersey
-Spring Boot is very easy to config and that's why I put jax-rs with it.
+Spring Boot is very easy to configure and that's why I put JAX-RS with it.
 As for Jersey, it the standard in the open source world.
-- To start, ``` mvn spring-boot:run ```, which can be slow at the first time.
+- To start, ``` mvn spring-boot:run ```, which can be slow at the first time
 - And Java 8 is required for better integration, the lambda
 - Maven 3 is required for spring-boot